jtremblay/ShotgunMG/README.md

 A replicated simple mock community dataset is available here https://doi.org/10.5281/zenodo.7140751 and is a good dataset to test this pipeline.
 A fully functional implementation of the pipeline is available as a Docker image: https://cloud.docker.com/u/julio514/repository/docker/julio514/centos

 This project is in development - more coming soon.
+In particular, support for metaSPADes (for co-assembly step) and BBMAP (for mapping reads against co-assembly) will soon be implemented.

 ```
 ###############################################################################